paramraghavan/sparksql-awsglue/README.md

 data.
 So If a user requests an organization to OPT-OUT or Delete his/her personal data from the data lake.
 It became very tricky to delete  a record from a petabyte of data.
 To Overcome the problem of deletion or updates to a single row in a big data system there are many solutions available in the market i.e. from Hive transactional property to data bricks Delta features to now Apache Hudi.
+Apache Hudi is an open-source data management framework used to simplify incremental data processing and data pipeline development by providing **record-level insert, update and delete capabilities.** This record-level capability is helpful if you’re building your data lakes on Amazon S3 or HDFS.

 ## Can we use Apache Hudi without having to convert existing Parquet data in our data lake